 At some point, you will realize you need a single source of truth—especially if you already have products like SharePoint, Confluence or any other knowledge-related products deployed.

 Tired of juggling 5 knowledge-related tools at once?
-Think of knowledge as an infrastructure, choose a solution that can surface great knowledge where you need it to be.
+Think of knowledge as an infrastructure and choose a solution that can surface great knowledge where you need it to be.